MarineEvoEcoLab/Lab_Website/content/project/CASE/index.md

 ---
-title: Synergistic effects of Coastal Acidification and Sewage Effluent:  A CASE study
+title: "Synergistic effects of Coastal Acidification and Sewage Effluent:  A CASE study"
 summary:
 tags:
 - CASE